aitor-alvarez/gnn-speech-emotion/README.md

 ```

-The IEMOCAP directory should follow this structure:
+The IEMOCAP /train directory should follow this structure:

--train
   -ang
   -sad
   -hap
   -neu

--test